mit-cml/iot-website-source/docs/src/app/pages/MicroBitUart.md

 # Microbit\_Uart

-The <code>Microbit_Uart</code> sensor provides App Inventor users with the ability to read from and write strings to the BBC micro:bit's serial UART port.
+The <code>Microbit_Uart</code> sensor provides the ability to read from and write strings to the BBC micro:bit's serial UART port.

 ## Properties